What is a Cosmetic Product Safety Report & How Do I Get One? | CPSR UK Guide

 You don’t need to display it on your stall or website, but you do need to have it on file and be able to provide it if requested by Trading Standards or another authority.

-CPSR Certification in the UK | How Do They Work?
+How Do CPSR Certifications in the UK Work?

 In the UK, cosmetic products must comply with the UK Cosmetics Regulation (Schedule 34 of the UK Product Safety and Metrology Statutory Instrument).
 A CPSR is a key part of meeting that legal requirement.